 One of the most overlooked steps when learning what to do after a car accident, not your fault, or if you leave in a “no-fault” state, is to gather witness contact information.
 Unless you secure their details and a statement about what they saw, they can quickly disappear, or their memory can become fuzzy.

 However, while you’re gathering these details, take care not to discuss the event with anyone other than law enforcement and medical personnel.
-If you speak too freely around a witness, you may let slip that you’re liable for a portion of the accident, which can destroy your claim.
+Our attorneys say that if you speak too freely around a witness, you may let slip that you’re liable for a portion of the accident, which can destroy your claim.

 If you or a loved one is the victim of an automobile accident caused by another driver’s negligence, you shouldn’t have to pay for any damages or medical injuries.
 Instead of worrying about what to do after a car accident, not your fault, contact Thomas J Henry.
 Our Texas auto accident attorneys have the experience and expertise needed to get you the compensation you deserve.